At a Glance

 Some tips for your application 🫡

-Craft a Strong Cover Letter: Write a compelling cover letter that explains why you are a great fit for the role.
-Mention your adaptability and willingness to learn new skills, particularly in assembly tasks, as this is a key aspect of the job.
+Craft a Strong Cover Letter: Write a cover letter that showcases your passion for precision engineering and your understanding of the aerospace sector.
+Mention your adaptability and willingness to learn new skills, especially in assembly tasks.

-Proofread Your Application: Before submitting, carefully proofread your application materials.
-Check for any spelling or grammatical errors, and ensure that all information is accurate and clearly presented.
-A polished application reflects your attention to detail, which is crucial in this field.
+Proofread Your Application: Before submitting, carefully proofread your CV and cover letter for any spelling or grammatical errors.
+A polished application reflects your attention to detail, which is crucial for a Manual Machinist role.

 How to prepare for a job interview at Holt Engineering